Preliminary necropsy results confirm horse’s tongue was intentionally cut off

 In addition, Annie's tongue was found in the middle of her owner's property with no signs of being moved or dragged around, as it might have been in an accident.
 So investigators believe this is a case of animal abuse.

-Additional X-ray results and lab work is still pending.
+Additional X-ray results and lab work are still pending.

-Thurston Countys sheriff’s deputies say Annie was found Tuesday without a tongue in her owner’s backyard in the 9500 block of Bridge Road in Yelm.
+Thurston Countys sheriff's deputies say Annie was found by her owner in the backyard in the 9500 block of Bridge Road in Yelm.
+“She saw what she thought was originally a dog KONG toy.
+She realized it was actually a horse tongue.
+It was about 6 inches long so she went and immediately went and checked on her horse and the horse was bleeding from the mouth," said Deputy Nastanksy.

-And it was learned later that there was another recent case of animal abuse nearby.
-Deputies say it’s possible they may be connected.
+She immediately remembered another recent case of animal abuse nearby.
+Deputies say it's possible they may be connected.

-“There was a situation a couple months ago with a sheep that was found maybe half a mile from this location that was found alive, emaciated, which is extremely skinny, in two garbage bags.
-It was found by two girls riding their horses and we, unfortunately, weren’t able to find that person,” said Deputy Carrie Nastansky.
+"There was a situation a couple months ago with a sheep that was found maybe half a mile from this location that was found alive, emaciated, which is extremely skinny, in two garbage bags.
+It was found by two girls riding their horses and we, unfortunately, weren’t able to find that person," said Deputy Nastansky.

 Photo Gallery

-Pasado’s Safe Haven and Washington’s Most Wanted Host David Rose are offering a $2,000 reward to anyone who can help Thurston County sheriff’s deputies solve what could be a horrendous case of animal abuse in Annie’s case.
-Additionally, Crime Stoppers of the South Sound is offering a reward of up to $1,000 for tips leading to an arrest in the case.
+Pasado's Safe Haven and Washington's Most Wanted Host David Rose are offering a $2,000 reward to anyone who can help Thurston County sheriff's deputies solve what could be a horrendous case of animal abuse in Annie's case.
+Additionally, Crime Stoppers of the South Sound is offering a reward of up to $1,000 for tips leading to an arrest in the case. " Somebody out there doing something like this absolutely needs to be caught.
+This is not something we can let run rampant around our county or any other area," said Deputy Nastanksy.

 Anyone with information on a possible suspect can remain anonymous.
 Submit a tip at nastanc@co.thurston.wa.us or by calling Thurston County Sheriff's dispatch at 360-704-2740.
 You can also submit an anonymous tip to Crime Stoppers of the South Sound at 1-800-222-TIPS, via the P3 Tips App on your phone, or at www.P3Tips.com.